manhardt23/manhardt23/README.md

 ### What I'm learning next

 Distributed systems fundamentals.
-Currently reading *Designing Data-Intensive Applications* (2nd ed., Kleppmann) and extending the Email Tracker into a two-service architecture with a message queue between the ingestion worker and the API — a chance to apply the replication, partitioning, and fault-tolerance ideas from the book to something I actually run.
+Currently reading *Designing Data-Intensive Applications* (2nd ed., Kleppmann) and extending the Email Tracker into a two-service architecture with a message queue between the ingestion worker and the API, a chance to apply the replication, partitioning, and fault-tolerance ideas from the book to something I actually run.
 Picking up Go on the side.

 ---